marcelkliemannel/marcelkliemannel.com/content/articles/2022/common-gradle-plugin-mistakes-and-good-practices.md

 ## Limit the Usage of Log Level "lifecycle" or Standard Output

-When we run tasks, Gradle gives us a constantly updating progress indicator:
+During the execution of Gradle, we will get a constantly updating progress indicator output:

 ```bash
 ❯ ./gradlew build